• Home

 I’ve made many quick weeknight dinners over the years, testing and tweaking to find the ones that actually deliver.
 This chickpea curry is one of those recipes that evolved from genuine necessity—I needed meals that were nourishing but didn’t leave my wallet empty or require an hour of cooking after work.

 What makes this recipe work is its simplicity.
 Canned chickpeas are cheap and packed with protein.
 Coconut milk adds richness without any complicated techniques.
 Curry powder contributes significantly to the flavor.
-This approach provides restaurant-quality results in a fraction of the time and cost, eliminating the need for you to toast and grind your spices or simmer for hours.
+This approach provides restaurant-quality results in a fraction of the time and at a fraction of the cost, eliminating the need to toast and grind your spices or simmer for hours.

 I’ve made dozens of variations of this dish, adjusting spice levels, trying different vegetables, and experimenting with what works and what doesn’t.
 The version I’m sharing here is the one I’ve landed on—the one that’s consistently delicious, reliably quick, and genuinely affordable.
 Every ingredient choice is intentional.